iD Mobile review 2025: our expert view on the network

 iD Mobile benefits

-While many other networks have removed inclusive EU roaming, we like that iD Mobile have kept theirs in place.
-You can use your iD plan in these EU/EEA destinations and some non-EU Eastern European countries too.
+While many UK networks have got rid of inclusive EU roaming, iD have kept theirs and have actually made it a lot better.
+You can use your regular minutes, texts and data in the EU and these extra non-EU countries too.

-Useful link: All costs for roaming on iD Mobile
+Useful link: Roaming costs outside the EU on iD

-Data rollover is a feature that lets you hold on to the data you didn’t get through for one month to use next month.
-Not a lot of mobile networks offer it these days, so it’s good that iD offer it on all plans.
+Data rollover is a feature that lets you keep the data you didn’t use up in one month, to use in your next month.
+Only a handful of providers offer it nowadays, so we like that iD include it on all their deals.

 You don’t have to do anything to get it to work, it does everything automatically.
 But their useful app makes it easy to see how much rolled over data you have left and manage anything else you need to.

-We had some data leftover on the iD Mobile SIM we took out for testing at the end of the month.
-This unused data got rolled-over to our next month:
+We had a bit of leftover data on our test iD Mobile SIM at the end of the month.
+This data got rolled over seamlessly to our next month:

 It feels great to be able to use up the leftover data you already paid for before beginning your new allowance.
 That’s especially the case on smaller plans where every MB counts for more.

-You can see how much data you’ve used up and see your regular and rolled-over data allowances separately in their useful app:
+Their app shows you how much data you’ve used as well as checking your regular and rolled-over data allowances separately:

 Just keep in mind that if you switch plans you will lose your rolled over data from the previous month.
 To get the most out of it, be sure to use up all your leftover data before switching your plan.